briansimiyuj/doctor-appointment-app/README.md

       1. Check if dynamic time slot management is updating based on day selection

+    f.
+Create a function to remove past appointments from appointedDoctors array and update isBooked state

 #### Booking Slots Component

   1. Create Booking Days component and mount it on Booking Slots component